tplowman/esh/README.md

 ```
 3. When successful, an image of a car with two bounding boxes and labels for **make** and **model** will be displayed on screen.

-* The sudo command is used because the script downloads some files to the /opt directory, which requires root write permissions.
+* The sudo command is used because the script downloads files to the /opt directory, which requires root write permissions.

 * The script downloads a model, converts it to the OpenVINO™ IR format using the **Model Optimizer** and executes the ***security_barrier_camera_demo*** demo script.
 Examining the script is also a good introduction to the OpenVINO™ developer workflow.

-* You may look at the original image with an image viewer.
-The image is located in the same directory and named ***car_1.bmp***
+* You can look at the original image with an image viewer.
+The image ***car_1.bmp*** is located in the same directory.

-On Ubuntu, you may open the image with the following command, while in the same directory.
+On Linux, you can open the image with the following command while in the same directory:
 ```sh
 eog car_1.bmp
 ```

-Congratulations!
-By running the demo, you have confirmed that you have a working OpenVINO™ installation.
+**Congratulations!** By running the demo, you have confirmed that you have a working OpenVINO™ installation.

 For more information on developing your edge AI solution, see the [OpenVINO™ toolkit library](https://docs.openvinotoolkit.org/2020.3/index.html).